How does a Search Engine Work: A Simplified Guide

 Think of an empty library.
 Like, a library without any books at all.

-After the first set of books have been added to the library, the librarian continues to receive similar requests from those who want to submit books.
-However, since the queue of people standing outside the library keeps getting bigger (It’s a pretty big library 😀), the librarian tells them that books will be collected at delayed intervals and the library staff itself will go to collect the books!
+After the first set of books get added to the library, the librarian continues to receive similar requests from those who want to submit books.
+However, since the queue of people standing outside the library keeps getting bigger (It’s a pretty big library 😀), the librarian tells them that books will get collected at delayed intervals and the library staff itself will go to collect the books!

 You might think that this is insane!
 But, please hold onto this line of thought.

 Now, think of the librarian as Google and the library staff as the Google Bot!
 The bot will go to different websites (people) and crawl various URLs (the books) and bring them back to the library (the index).
-Whenever anyone needs a book or any information, all they have to do is, ask the librarian (Google) about it.
+For a book or any information, all they have to do is, ask the librarian (Google) about it.

 Well, that’s pretty much how the search engine works!

-To understand, how a Search Engine really works, it is necessary to understand the following concepts:
+To know how a Search Engine works, it is first necessary to understand a few concepts.

 Crawling, Indexing and Ranking.